Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Working Papers

 Please [email me](mailto:shing.fung.yeung@emory.edu) for the latest drafts.
 -   [Peskowitz, Zachary](https://www.zacharypeskowitz.com), and **Eddy S. F. Yeung**.
-"Measuring Preference Intensity: An Investigation into the Sensitivity of Quadratic Voting and an Application in State Politics." [[preanalysis plan](https://osf.io/z23xu), [poster](https://apsa2023-apsa.ipostersessions.com/?s=FA-39-0C-F2-DB-23-5E-37-B6-15-93-A4-3F-2F-1C-35)]
+"Measuring Preference Intensity: An Investigation into the Sensitivity of Quadratic Voting and an Application in State Politics." [[poster](https://apsa2023-apsa.ipostersessions.com/?s=FA-39-0C-F2-DB-23-5E-37-B6-15-93-A4-3F-2F-1C-35)]
     -   Resubmitted at *The Journal of Politics*
     -   <details>